Zeitgeist (The Smashing Pumpkins album)

-Zeitgeist is the seventh studio album by American rock band the Smashing Pumpkins, released on July 10, 2007 on Martha's Music and Reprise Records.
-Recorded solely by returning band members Billy Corgan and Jimmy Chamberlin, the album was the band's first since reuniting in 2006, and was produced by Roy Thomas Baker and Terry Date, alongside Corgan and Chamberlin themselves.
+Zeitgeist is the seventh studio album by American rock band the Smashing Pumpkins, released on July 10, 2007 (a day earlier in the UK) on Martha's Music and Reprise Records.
+Recorded solely by returning members Billy Corgan and Jimmy Chamberlin, the album was the band's first since reuniting in 2006.
+It was produced by Roy Thomas Baker and Terry Date, alongside Corgan and Chamberlin.

 Preceded by the single "Tarantula", the album debuted at number two on the US Billboard 200, but sales soon decreased, and critical reception was mixed.
 It was certified Gold in the United States on February 1, 2008.
-To tour in support of the release, Corgan and Chamberlin recruited touring members, Jeff Schroeder (guitar), Ginger Reyes (bass) and Lisa Harriton (keyboards), with Schroeder eventually becoming a core member of the band.
+To tour in support of the release, Corgan and Chamberlin recruited touring members Jeff Schroeder (guitar), Ginger Reyes (bass), and Lisa Harriton (keyboards), with Schroeder eventually becoming a core member of the band.
 The album was the last to feature Chamberlin until 2018's Shiny and Oh So Bright, Vol. 1 / LP: No Past.
 No Future.
 No Sun.